 What should you do about it?

 However, before retraining your child we must ask you to retrain yourself as parents.
 Do not allow yourself to make one of your children your helper, just to make your life easier.
 Sherein advises “Yes, he/ she must be responsible but they must be responsible about themselves, the rest of their siblings are your responsibility not theirs.”
-Yomna tells us, “I am giving my son some responsibilities separate from his older sister to try and stop him being overshadowed by his sister”.
 Giving the children space to find their own way separate from their siblings helps them to not feel compared and thus overshadowed.
-“I separated my twins, putting them in separate bedrooms and different classes in school”, Sally tells us, which allows them to develop more effectively as independent individuals.

-We must forget the phrase “asl howa soghayar w enta kbeer” (he is young and you are old) or vise versa.
+We must forget the phrase, “You are young and he is old” or vise versa.
 This phrase is a barrier to learning and encourages overshadowing.
 “You must explain to your younger child that the elder child got something at this age and so shall you when you reach that age”, Sherein suggests.
 Phrasing it in such a way has a more positive impact on how your child perceives age differences.